mennosmit-dev/AI-Engineer-Certificate/05_Deep_Learning_with_PyTorch/README.md

 **IBM AI Engineering Professional Certificate**.

-The focus of this module was building practical PyTorch workflows for CNNs, sequence models, transfer learning, and training optimization techniques.
+The focus of this module was building practical PyTorch workflows for CNNs, training optimization strategies, and architectural experimentation for image classification tasks.

 ---